aryabyte21/gowhale/readme.md

 The index contains both identifier and full text search information (searchable via regular expressions).
 The maximum number of full text search results shown can be set with the -maxresults flag; if set to 0, no full text results are shown, and only an identifier index but no full text search index is created.

+Disadvantages:

+It has no support for generics, even if there are many discussions about it.
+The packages distributed with this programming language is quite useful but Go is not so object-oriented in the conventional sense.
+There is absence of some libraries especially a UI tool kit.
+Some popular Applications developed in Go Language

+Docker: a set of tools for deploying linux containers
+Openshift: a cloud computing platform as a service by Red Hat.
+Kubernetes: The future of seamlessly automated deployment processes
+Dropbox: migrated some of their critical components from Python to Go.
+Netflix: for two part of their server architecture.
+InfluxDB: is an open-source time series database developed by InfluxData.
+Golang: The language itself was written in Go.